Fractured Magic: Chapter Five

 Before Moira could answer, a pair of servers entered the room carrying more wine and silver trays.
 Gareth belatedly realized that he’d already drained his glass.

-“Don't be ridiculous, Gareth.
-I'm sure I've invited you before.”
+“Don’t be ridiculous.
+I’m sure I’ve invited you before.”

 “You haven’t.”

 Moira sighed, letting him know exactly what she thought of that nonsense.
-“In a world that's constantly changing and evolving, Gareth, it's nice to have something that stays the same.”
+“In a world that’s constantly changing, Gareth, it’s nice to have some things stay the same.”

-Yes, Gareth guessed this place hadn't changed since its founding.
-He wasn't sure that was a good thing.
-Everything about this club, this room, reminded him inextricably of his father, and that alone ensured he'd never step foot inside again.
-“I don't know, I like a bit of change.”
+Yes, Gareth guessed this place hadn’t changed since its founding.
+He didn’t think that was a good thing.
+Everything about this club and this room reminded him inextricably of his father, and that alone ensured he’d never step foot inside again.
+Even if it hadn’t, the place’s policies would.
+“I don’t know, I like a bit of change.”

 “Does it have to do with Orean?”
 Gareth asked.

-Surprised, Gareth nodded.
-Of course, he'd heard the gist of it, but he'd love to hear it from Moira — she never told him things when she could just as easily keep them to herself.
+“Please,” Gareth said.
+Of course, he already knew, but he’d hear it from Moira, if he could.
+She never told him things when she could just as easily keep them to herself.

-“Three days ago, the King of Alfheimr was visiting Illyon when a team of orinians stole him out from under the noses of Illyon's leaders.”
+“Three days ago, the King of Alfheimr was visiting Illyon when a group of orinians massacred Illyon’s leaders and absconded with its king.”

 Gareth frowned.
 “You came up with that?”

-“Smart, isn't it?
-If Orean has nothing to hide, then they will cooperate.”
+“Smart, isn’t it?
+It does no good to rush in and blame Orean when we don’t have the facts.
+But if Orean has nothing to hide, then they will cooperate.”

 “And if they don’t?”